-An equalisation account called the 'element of income / (loss) and capital gains / (losses) included in prices of units issued less those in units redeemed' is created.
+An equalisation account called the 'element of income / (loss) and capital gains / (losses) included in prices of units issued less those in units redeemed' is created, in order to prevent the dilution of per unit income and distribution of income already paid out on redemption.

-Element of income / (loss) and capital gains / (losses) included in the prices of units issued less those in units redeemed is determined based on the income earned during the year and on unrealised appreciation / (diminution) arising during the year on available for sale securities.
+Element of income / (loss) and capital gains / (losses) included in the prices of units issued less those in units redeemed is determined based on the income earned and on unrealised appreciation / (diminution) arising on available for sale securities.
 The amount so determined is taken directly to the distribution statement.